whage/thesis/thesis.md

 built into compilers or linkers. [@debating-type-systems]

 There are two main branches of languages with regards to type checking (or "typing"): static and dynamic.
-Staticly typed languages carry out type checking before the program is actually run.
+Statically typed languages carry out type checking before the program is actually run.
 Dynamically typed languages do type checking during run-time.
 Both sides have their advantages and disadvantages.

 > The debate regarding the advantages and drawbacks of static or dynamic type systems is